 - servers located in the US independently from the nationality of the entities which operate them, and

-- as well as to data hosted in Europe by US entities.
+- data hosted in Europe by US entities.

-Our company is based in Switzerland and does not have any affiliate or subsidiary in the US.
-Further, our cloud is hosted in leading data center companies in Switzerland.
+Our company is based in Switzerland and does not have any affiliate or subsidiary in the United States.
+Furthermore, our cloud is hosted in leading data center companies in Switzerland.
 The data is stored in Switzerland and not in the US.
-Thus, we are not governed by the USA Patriot Act.
-If however the customer is related to entities in the US or servers located in the US then the customer’s data may be subject to the USA Patriot Act.
+Thus, we are not subject to the USA Patriot Act.
+However, if a customer is related to entities in the US or servers located in the US, the customer’s data may be subject to the USA Patriot Act.